ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ```
 <br/>

-In this case main function will be used in tests.
+In this case, main function will be used in tests.